Updated: Feb 9, 2022

 Isle of Harris & Lewis

-The Isle of Harris and Lewis situated on the north west coast of Scotland is said to have been a part of the Norse kingdom of Suoreyjar.
+The Isle of Harris and Lewis situated on the northwest coast of Scotland is said to have been a part of the Norse kingdom of Suoreyjar.
 Now you can see the many monuments and relics such as the finest example of standing stones “Callanish” dating back to 2900 BC.

 Harris is well known for its white sandy beaches with turquoise blue waters that you just want to jump into!
-However, there is quite a few other places that are well worth a visit too!
+However, there are quite a few other places that are well worth a visit too!

 Shawbost Norse Mill and Kiln, Gearrannan Blackhouse Village, Dun Carloway Broch, or take a stroll along Uig Sands beach and see where the Lewis Chessmen were discovered!